Content Warning: The following statement addresses genocide and ongoing violence in Palestine.

 The OCAD Student Union stands in solidarity with Palestine and strongly condemns the settler colonial apartheid perpetrated by the Israeli state.
 The displacement of Palestinian families by the government, military, and those who support the Zionist project is in direct contradiction with the principles of social justice, equity, and human rights.
 The ethnic cleansing of Palestine is an ongoing project that was catalyzed by the Balfour Declaration of 1917 and reached a critical point upon the establishment of the State of Israel in 1948 when more than 700,000 Palestinians were expelled from their homeland.
 This project was backed by Western countries and the United Nations who passed Resolution 181 that mandated Palestinian land be divided into Jewish and Arab states.
 The occupation persists and the struggle for Palestinian liberation continues against escalations of state-sanctioned violence.

-We recognize these events have been triggering for many of our members from all identities, specifically our Palestinian, Israeli, Jewish, and Muslim members.
-We strongly condemn anti-semitism.
-We mourn the loss of all human lives including those who were killed by Hamas.
+We recognize these events have been triggering for many of our members from all identities, specifically our Palestinian, Jewish, and Muslim members.
+We want to be clear that we strongly condemn anti-semitism, and do not condone violence in any forms.

 We have compiled a document of resources for anyone who is in need of support or looking to learn more about the ethnic cleansing of Palestine.
-It can be accessed at: Credible Resources to Educate on Palestine/Israel
+It can be accessed here.